bpfman/bpfman/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-The `bpfd` crate also contains eBPF code that is distributed under the terms of the [GNU General Public License, Version 2] or the [BSD 2 Clause] license, at your option.
+The `bpfd` crate also contains BPF code that is distributed under the terms of the [GNU General Public License, Version 2] or the [BSD 2 Clause] license, at your option.
 It is packaged, in object form, inside the `bpfd` binary.

 [MIT license]: LICENSE-MIT
 [Apache license]: LICENSE-APACHE